-What do Mozart, Steve Jobs, Queen Victoria, Rafael Nadal, Jimi Hendrix, Michelangelo and Barack Obama have in common?
+What do Mozart, Steve Jobs, Queen Victoria, Rafael Nadal, Jimi Hendrix, Michelangelo, and Barack Obama have in common?
 Have you figured it out?
-All these geniuses are—or were—left-handed, along with up to 15% of the world’s population in 2019.
+All these geniuses are—or were—left-handed, along with just over 10% of the world’s population in 2022.

 Belief #1: left-handed people are better at sports than right-handers

-Twenty-five per cent of baseball players are left-handed, when that number should be far lower, if between 8% and 15% of the general population are lefties.
+25% of baseball players are left-handed when that number should be far lower if between 8% and 15% of the general population are lefties.
 More surprising still is that among top athletes in competitions where the reaction time is shortest, such as table tennis and badminton, there is an even higher proportion of left-handers.
 Why is that?
 While studies suggest that left-handed people are better at finding multiple and creative solutions to a given problem (this is known as divergent thinking), others believe it is simply a question of surprise.
 Right-handed people aren’t used to training with lefties and so are at a disadvantage against them, whereas left-handers are frequently up against righties.
 What should we believe?
 While it seems logical that a fish that turns left—yes, animals are also left- or right-handed—when all its fellow fish are turning right has a better chance of escaping predators, other hypotheses on cognitive superiority have yet to be proved.

 Belief #2: left-handers are naturally predisposed to artistic disciplines

 According to some scientists, the right hemisphere of the brain—where spatial analysis and artistic functions reside—is more developed in left-handed people, which would inevitably make them more creative.
-Following this logic, it’s not surprising that they’re overrepresented among musicians, painters, architects and designers … Leonardo da Vinci and Rembrandt were both thought to be left-handers.
+Following this logic, it’s not surprising that they’re overrepresented among musicians, painters, architects, and designers … Leonardo da Vinci and Rembrandt were both thought to be left-handers.
 But is there any solid scientific evidence to support this thesis?
-“There are certainly some early studies that support this idea,” says Dr Sebastian Ocklenburg.
+“There are certainly some early studies that support this idea,” says Dr. Ocklenburg.
 “Research carried out in the 1970s at the University of Cincinnati in the United States revealed that there was a higher proportion of left-handed students in music and visual arts than in the sciences.”
 In 1981, the American G Anthony Newland published a paper after testing 96 left-handed and 96 right-handed people – it showed that the left-handers were the more creative.